-- Recklessness of anyone aboard.
+- The recklessness of anyone aboard.
 There have been many incidents where passengers themselves have acted recklessly on personal watercrafts and yachts, such as by ignoring safety instructions or hindering operators.

 - Lack of safety gear.
-Illinois watercrafts are required to have one personal flotation device (life jacket) for each person aboard, plus one throwable flotation device.
+Illinois watercraft are required to have one personal flotation device (life jacket) for each person aboard, plus one throwable flotation device.
 Sadly, many people have died in water accidents because they had no life vests on.

-If you suspect that something like these caused your boating injury, talk to us at Willens Law Offices right away.
+If you suspect that something like these caused your boating injury, talk to us at Willens Injury Law Offices right away.
 We are experienced in establishing the negligent causes of boating accidents.
 Let us help you make sense of your watercraft injury and understand your best legal options.

 What To Do After A Watercraft Accident in Illinois?